mintplugins/mp-stacks-icons/readme.txt

 == Changelog ==

 = 1.0.0.3 = October 26, 2015
-* Make sure icon titles are hidden
+* Make sure icon titles are hidden.
+* Make sure the icons are centered.

 = 1.0.0.2 = October 26, 2015
 * Changed the licensed option from licensed to unlicensed (free).